Golden46/InventorySystem/docs/uitutorial.md

  ***

 ### Creating the Inventory UI.
-First, create a new `Canvas` and call it `InventoryCanvas` then add the `InventoryUI` script to it.
-Now create a `Panel`, call it `ItemHolder`, and size it to how you want your inventory to look.
+- First, create a new `Canvas` and call it `InventoryCanvas` then add the `InventoryUI` script to it.
+- Now create a `Panel` in the `Canvas`, call it `ItemHolder`, and size and colour it to how you want your inventory to look.
 Add the `Grid Layout Group` component to the `ItemHolder` and set the `Cell Size` to however big you want your slots to be - mine is `100x100`.
 You should also edit the `Spacing` and `Padding` until you get something you are happy with.

-To test how it looks create a `Button` under the `ItemHolder` and remove the `TextMeshProUGUI` component.
-Also, create a new `TextMeshProUGUI` component and set the text to `Inventory` and position it at the top of the `Panel`; Make this a child of `InventoryCanvas` not `ItemHolder`.
+- Create a new `TextMeshProUGUI` component and set the text to `Inventory` and position it at the top of the `Panel`; Make this a child of `InventoryCanvas` not `ItemHolder`.
 ![image](https://github.com/user-attachments/assets/22f1520e-e761-4cd5-8c34-f4bcec4d0eeb)

-Now with that `Button` you created, name it to `Slot` and add the `InventorySlot` script to it.
-You also want to create an `Image` as a child and call it `Icon` - additionally, add the `Canvas Group` component to it.
-Then drag the `Icon GameObject` into the `Icon` slot on the `InventorySlot` script in the inspector.
+- Now, create a `Button` under the `ItemHolder` and call it `Slot` then delete the `TextMeshProUGUI` component.
+Add the `InventorySlot` script to it and create an `Image` as a child and call it `Icon` - additionally, add the `Canvas Group` component to it.
+Make sure `Block Raycasts` and `Interactable` is ticked.
+Then drag the `Icon` `GameObject` into the `Icon` slot on the `InventorySlot` script in the inspector.

-TALK ABOUT STAT PANEL NEXT
+- Now we are going to make the `Stat Panel`.